 DECEMBER 22, 2003 "The Village", the first period movie by Philadelphia writer/director M. Night Shyamalan ("Sixth Sense", "Unbreakable", "Signs") finished filming this week at its location in a field off Cossart Road in Chadds Ford, a narrow, windy road that cuts through a rural section of Pennsbury Township, PA.
 According to Wikipedia, "The road and surrounding area have been the subject to many urban legends throughout the years, ranging from satanic cults, demonic appearances, secret security and the Dupont family.
 The stories of Cossart Road have been featured in many publications.
 It is the lead story of the book, 'Weird Pennsylvania'."

 The field where filming took place is owned by H. G. Haskell (Hill Girt Farm and SIW Vegetables which provides the giant pumpkins for the Chadd Ford Historical Society's annual Great Pumpkin Carve).
-It had been in used as a film set since mid October when the movie was title "The Woods".
+The field had been in use as a film set since mid October when the movie was title "The Woods".

 We drove past the entrance to the set once, at night, to avoid the crunch on Rt.
 52. We were surprised to see flood lights illuminating the field.
 Our sources later told us that much of the filming was done at night, starting after 4 PM.
 The cast and crew would work through the night, returning to their rooms at about 7AM.